List of English words containing Q not followed by U

 Of the words in this list, most are (or can be) interpreted as nouns, and most would generally be considered loanwords.
-However, all of the loanwords on this list are considered to be naturalised in English according to at least one major dictionary (see § References), often because they refer to concepts or societal roles that do not have an accurate equivalent in English.
+However, all of the loanwords on this list are considered to be naturalised in English according to at least one major dictionary (see § List of dictionaries cited), often because they refer to concepts or societal roles that do not have an accurate equivalent in English.
 For words to appear here, they must appear in their own entry in a dictionary; words that occur only as part of a longer phrase are not included.

 Proper nouns are not included in the list, including many names, places, and companies, as these can be created arbitrarily.

 Words

 Unless noted otherwise, all words listed here are assumed to be pluralized by adding -s or -es.
 References in the "Sources" column relate to the headword in column one; variant spellings are then separately referenced.
 The sources given are selective, and the absence of a reference to a particular dictionary does not necessarily mean that the word does not appear in that dictionary.